aiven/devportal/docs/products/clickhouse/howto/run-federated-queries.rst

    SELECT *
    FROM s3('https://private-bucket.s3.eu-west-3.amazonaws.com/dataset-prefix/partition-name.csv','some_aws_access_key_id', 'some_aws_secret_access_key')

 Depending on the format, the schema can be automatically detected.
-If it isn’t, you may also provide the column types as function parameters.
+If it isn't, you may also provide the column types as function parameters.

 .. code-block:: bash